 Until 2005, fuel elements from German nuclear power plants were transported for reprocessing to the United Kingdom and France.
 Most of the resulting high-level radioactive waste, which originated in Germany, have already been transported back to Germany.
-18 casks with vitrified high-level radioactive waste are now ready to be returned to Germany.
-These casks will be stored in the Brokdorf, Isar and Philippsburg interim storage facilities.
+14 casks with vitrified high-level radioactive waste are now ready to be returned to Germany.
+These casks will be stored in the Brokdorf and Isar interim storage facilities.
 In November 2020 six casks with vitrified high-level radioactive waste from reprocessing in the United Kingdom were transported to the Biblis interim storage facility.
+In November 2024 four CASTOR casks containing vitrified high-level radioactive waste from the reprocessing of German fuel elements in France were returned to the Philippsburg interim storage facility.
 The casks will later be taken from these four facilities to a repository or to a nearby conditioning plant.

 This high-level radioactive waste originates from German nuclear power plants.
 The nuclear power plant operators have had the fuel elements reprocessed abroad.
 Germany is committed to taking back this waste and returning it to the waste producers.